wchen777/network-encoding-vis/README.md

 **Changing encoding method:**
 - `nrz_l` -> change the visualization mode to NRZ (non-return to zero) level
 - `nrz_i` -> change the visualization mode to NRZ (no-return to zero) inverted
-- `manchester_biphase` -> change the visualization mode to Bi-phase Manchester
+- `manchester_b` -> change the visualization mode to Bi-phase Manchester
-- `manchester_differential` -> change the visualization mode to Differential Manchester
+- `manchester_d` -> change the visualization mode to Differential Manchester
 - `block` -> change the visualization mode to 4B/5B block encoding

 Default mode is `nrz_l`.
 More data on encoding techniques below.